ravirekha/sairam/README.md

 install Gradle in order to use it because you download a wrapper.
 This greatly simplifies the install process.
 As an example I have implemented a queue with a single test file to show how you want to organize your files.
-I have also added a `Main.java` class for you to run your application.
+I have also added a `com.ultraon.testing.Main.java` class for you to run your application.
 For larger Java projects take a look at the `build.gradle` file and file structure at this open source brain project: https://github.com/WalnutiQ/WalnutiQ